- To unite people of similar interests in outdoor pursuits

-April 8th meeting cancelled for now due to Covid-19
+April 8 update: All meetings cancelled for now due to Covid-19

 The CAMC meets the second Wednesday of March, April, and October at 7:30 pm at the Kerry Wood Nature Centre.
 Club meetings may include: Intros, club business, member sign up, guest speakers, slide shows and presentations.

 Trip Coordinators meet on the 3rd Wednesday of February to start putting the summer activities schedule together and they meet on the 2nd Wednesday of September for the winter activities schedule.